TransMorph: Transformer for unsupervised medical image registration: Results

 The quantitative evaluation results are presented in Table \ref{tab:table_res_XCAT}.
-They include Dice scores for all organs and scans, the percentage of non-positive Jacobian determinants, and the structural similarity index (SSIM) (\cite{wang2004image}) between the deformed XCAT phantom and the target CT scan.
+They include Dice scores for all organs and scans, the percentage of non-positive Jacobian determinants, and the structural similarity index (SSIM)~(\cite{wang2004image}) between the deformed XCAT phantom and the target CT scan.
 The window size used in SSIM was set to 7.
-Without registration or affine transformation, a poor Dice score of 0.22 and an SSIM of 0.576 demonstrate the vast dissimilarity between the original XCAT phantom and patient CT scans.
+Without registration or affine transformation, a Dice score of 0.22 and an SSIM of 0.576 demonstrate the large dissimilarity between the original XCAT phantom and patient CT scans.
 The Dice score and SSIM increased to 0.33 and 0.751, respectively, after aligning the XCAT and patient CT using the proposed affine Transformer.
-Among the traditional registration methods, \texttt{deedsBCV}, which was initially designed for abdominal CT registration-based segmentation (\cite{heinrich2015multi}), achieved the highest Dice score of 0.568, which is even higher than most of the learning-based approaches.
-Among the learning-based approaches, Transformer-based models outperformed ConvNet-based models on average, which is consistent with the previous section's finding in brain MR registration.
-The $p$-value from the paired t-test between \texttt{TransMorph} and other learning-based methods were $< 0.05$ with an exception that $p$-value=0.158 for \texttt{ViT-V-Net}.
-The proposed \texttt{TransMorph} models yielded the highest Dice and SSIM scores of all methods on average, with the best Dice of 0.598 given by \texttt{TransMorph} and the best SSIM of 0.919 given by \texttt{TransMorph-Bayes}.
+Among the traditional registration methods, \texttt{deedsBCV}, which was initially designed for abdominal CT registration-based segmentation~(\cite{heinrich2015multi}), achieved the highest Dice score of 0.568, which is even higher than most of the learning-based methods.
+Among the learning-based methods, Transformer-based models outperformed ConvNet-based models on average, which is consistent with the findings from the brain MR registration tasks.
+The $p$-values from the paired $t$-tests with Bonferroni correction~(\cite{armstrong2014use}) between \texttt{TransMorph} and all non-\texttt{TransMorph} methods were $p\ll0.05$.
+The proposed \texttt{TransMorph} models yielded the highest Dice and SSIM scores of all methods in general, with the best Dice of 0.604 given by \texttt{TransMorph} and the best SSIM of 0.919 given by \texttt{TransMorph-Bayes}.
 The diffeomorphic variants produced lower Dice and SSIM scores as a consequence of not having any folded voxels in the deformation.

 Figs. \ref{fig:xcat_brain_conventional} and \ref{fig:xcat_brain_transformer} show additional boxplots of Dice scores on the various abdominal organs, with Fig. \ref{fig:xcat_brain_conventional} comparing \texttt{TransMorph} to current registration techniques (both optimization- and learning-based methods), and Fig. \ref{fig:xcat_brain_transformer} comparing the Dice scores between the Transformer-based models.